cdn1864257-crypto/LuxioRectify/replit.md

 - ✅ Hero section displaying correctly with premium product images
 - ✅ Navigation, language selector, and cart icon all functional
 - ✅ Import completed successfully - Ready for use!
-- ⚠️ MongoDB authentication not configured (optional - app works without it for browsing)
+- ✅ MongoDB authentication configured with JWT secret (user signup/login fully functional)

 **Import Summary (October 3, 2025)**:
 This was a fresh GitHub clone that required setup for the Replit environment: